Raymi306/personal-site/content/tutorials/python/10_first_steps.md

 ```

 This can simplify your checks with the string.
-We haven't talked about methods yet and only briefly discussed functions and mentioned in passing objects.
+We have only briefly touched upon functions and objects, and haven't mentioned methods yet.
 Methods are functions that are part of an object, and they are called be putting a period after a string, the method name, and then parentheses with any arguments inside.
 Strings have many useful methods that you can easily explore with `help(str)`.
 For now, ignore the methods starting and ending with two underscores.